ArduPilot/ardupilot_wiki/common/source/docs/common-vio-tracking-camera.rst

 - Perform necessary matrix transformation to align the frames of the Realsense T265 and NED frame as well as other processing steps.

-- Pack pose data into MAVLink message `VISION_POSITION_ESTIMATE <https://mavlink.io/en/messages/common.html#VISION_POSITION_ESTIMATE>`__ and confidence level data into a dummy message, then send them to ArduPilot at a predetermined frequency so as to not `flood` the Flight Controller with incoming data.
+- Pack pose data into MAVLink message `VISION_POSITION_ESTIMATE <https://mavlink.io/en/messages/common.html#VISION_POSITION_ESTIMATE>`__ and confidence level data into a dummy message, then send them to ArduPilot at a predetermined frequency so as to not `flood` the Autopilot with incoming data.

 - Automatically set EKF home for simple setup and flying.